Thirumuruganatheeswar Temple

 Thirumuruganatheeswarar Temple (also called Thirumuruganpoondi temple) in Thirumuruganpoondi, a panchayat town in Tiruppur district in the South Indian state of Tamil Nadu, is dedicated to the Hindu god Shiva.
 Constructed in the Dravidian style of architecture, the present structure of the temple is believed to have been built during the Kongu Cholas period in the 10th century.
 Shiva is worshipped as Thirumuruganatheeswarar and his consort Parvathi as Avudainayagi.

 The presiding deity is revered in the 7th century Tamil Saiva canonical work, the Tevaram, written by Tamil saint poets known as the Nayanmars and classified as Paadal Petra Sthalam.
 A granite wall surrounds the temple, enclosing all its shrines.
 The temple does not have a rajagopuram, the gateway tower, a common feature in South Indian temples.

-The temple is open from 5:30 am – 12:45 pm and 3:30 - 8:15 pm on all days.
 Four daily rituals and many yearly festivals are held at the temple, of which the Brahmotsavam celebrated during the Tamil month of Maasi (February - March) for Sundarar and Mahashivaratri festival being the most prominent.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.